 - Windows 10

-- For every account that is to be configured, to ensure that there is no lower-security ‘back door’ access, all sign-in options other than username+password must be removed.
+- For every account that is to be configured, to ensure that there is no lower-security ‘back door’ access, remove all sign-in options other than username+password.
 Yubico Login for Windows adds another method of user verification, which exists in parallel with all sign-in options offered natively.
 The only user login flow it modifies is the username+password method.
 A single system can be configured such that it has MSA and AD and AAD accounts in addition to local accounts.
 Yubico Login for Windows only adds the second factor to local accounts.